club-organizers/club-organizers.github.io/index.md

 The website will include the following pages:
 * Landing Page
-  * main directory to other pages
+  * Main directory to other pages
-  * Includes a list of organizations in the middle
+  * Includes a few organizations in the middle
+* Information Page
+  * A brief summary about the purpose of the website
+* Your Profile Page
+  * Displays the user's information and profile
-* User Page
+* Clubs Page
-  * Landing page tailored to user
+  * A list of clubs the user can join
-* Admin Page
+* Search Page
+  * Allows the user to search for any clubs that they may be interested in
+* Login Pages
+  * Sign in
-  * moderators
+  * Sign up

 ## Use Cases
 * New user gets to the landing page, goes to login, gets to user home page, sets up profile.